lammps/lammps/doc/include-file-conventions.md

 The [Include What You Use tool](https://include-what-you-use.org/) can be used to provide supporting information about compliance with the rules listed here.
-There are some limitations and the IWWU tool may give incorrect advice.
+There are some limitations and the IWYU tool may give incorrect advice.
 The tools is activated by setting the CMake variable `CMAKE_CXX_INCLUDE_WHAT_YOU_USE` variable to the path of the `include-what-you-use` command.
 When activated, the